Coding-Gymnasium/Cards_shuffler/NOTES.md

 #### Deck generation

-Create a deck generation method that includes all countries capitals (cards)
+ - [x] Create a deck generation method that includes all countries capitals (cards)
+ - [x] A deck auto generates upon rendering of the page.

 ### Issue 2

 When a visitor visits the capitals index page:
-- a deck auto generates upon rendering of the page.
 - deck is presented alphabetically the first time.
 - there is shuffle button that uses a deck.shuffle method to shuffle the deck.